 Over the past 20 years, TPPP has grown from a handful of service providers in St. Louis to a small and vibrant 501(c)(3) statewide organization providing training and technical assistance to youth service providers in health, education and social services.
 Highlights of our recent accomplishments include:

-- Annual conference with national keynote speakers and experts from across Missouri attended by over 120 participants
+- Annual conference with national keynote speaker and experts from across Missouri attended by over 100 participants, virtually in 2020

-- Bi-monthly professional development and networking meetings attended by an average of 25 youth serving professionals
+- Quarterly professional development and networking meetings attended by an average of 25 youth serving professionals

 - Sexual Health 101 and 202: Annual trainings for adults new to the field or in need of an update on contraceptive technology, STIs, LGBT issues, handling parents’ concerns, and tips for working with teens.